What is Miner Wars?

 2. Calculate Remainder: Divide this decimal number by the total score.
 The remainder from this division is the winning number.

-Step 3: Split total round score into intervals assigned to clans and players in a random order, according to their scores
+Step 3: Split the total round score into intervals assigned to clans and players in a random order, according to their scores

 You can always check the calculations for the last round using the Secured by blockchain button on the Home screen